 All aboard?
 Then let’s sail away.

-1. Decide how long you want your first cruise to be
+1. Decide how long you want to cruise for

 Cruises come in all sizes from a few days to a whopping 245 days (coming soon courtesy of a round-the-world jaunt with Viking).
 When taking that first voyage into the unknown, a two-week cruise is a bit of a gamble.
 For most rookie cruisers, a six or seven-day cruise is just about right, which should offer two or three ports at least to give you a sense of what it’s all about.